Public pessimism on the economy hits a new high, CNBC survey shows

 The survey found that the effects are not spread out equally.

-Some 51% of the working class say they are working more to make ends meet, compared to just 18% of the upper middle class.
-Also, 24% of Black Americans say they are hit hardest by high housing prices, compared to 12% of white Americans.
+Some 51% of the working class say they are working more to make ends meet, compared with just 18% of the upper middle class.
+Also, 24% of Black Americans say they are hit hardest by high housing prices, compared with 12% of white Americans.

-Overall, 54% of Americans said the rise in food prices had hit them the hardest, a percentage consistent across racial groups, political party and income, though it appears to be more acute for rural compared to urban dwellers and for women compared to men.
+Overall, 54% of Americans said the rise in food prices had affected them the hardest, a percentage consistent across racial groups, political party and income, though it appears to be more acute for rural compared with urban dwellers and for women compared to men.

 The torrent of negative economic views spills over into American views on the stock market.

-Note: Correction: Pessimism on the economy has hit a new high.
-An earlier headline was incorrect.